 Which console wins in terms of the design of the system really just comes down to personal preference and little else as far as I’m concerned, as they are both well built and have their own aesthetic charms, so take your pick:

-At least on paper and by the normally-touted numbers, the SNES wins, but not so much once you look beyond the surface level specs.
-The Genesis is actually a far more versatile and powerful system under the hood and really only falls short in terms of colours, transparency and some custom effects like SNES’ Mode 7 background scaling/rotation/shearing, but it ultimately betters the SNES in pretty much every other area in real-world use and in the right hands.
+At least on paper and by the normally-touted numbers, the SNES wins in terms of specs, but not so much once you look beyond the surface level.
+The Genesis is actually more versatile and powerful under the hood in many ways and really only falls short in terms of colours, transparency, background layers, some built-in custom effects like SNES’ Mode 7 background scaling/rotation/shearing, and overall audio, but it also betters the SNES in many technical areas in real-world use and when in the right hands (most games run in a higher horizontal resolution, it’s less likely to suffer slowdown when there’s a bunch of stuff on-screen due to the faster CPU, it can display more sprites in a line before things start to flicker, it’s much faster at proper 3D, etc).

-Well, unless you factor in the various in-cartridge enhancement chips that can be used with each system and indeed were used on the SNES regularly: SVP on Genesis (used by just one game), Super FX/DSP/SA1/etc on SNES (used by around a hundred games)
+Well, unless you factor in the various in-cartridge enhancement chips that can be used with each system and indeed were used on the SNES regularly: SVP on Genesis (used by just one game), Super FX/DSP/SA1/etc on SNES (used by over seventy games).

-There are the more obvious things like the amount of colours, background layers, sprites on screen and so on, but there are also some built in graphical effects and tricks to take into account with each console: Both the SNES and Genesis can do line/row scrolling, column scrolling and DMA but the SNES can additionally do HDMA, background scaling/rotation/skewing, proper transparency via colour math, window masking and mosaicing, and the Genesis has a built in window mode for drawing status bars to the screen more easily.
+There are the more obvious things like the amount of colours, background layers, sprites on screen and so on, but there are also some built-in graphical effects and tricks to take into account with each console: Both the SNES and Genesis can do line/row scrolling, column scrolling, layer and sprite priority shifting, and DMA, but the SNES can additionally do HDMA, background scaling/rotation/skewing, proper transparency via colour math, window/shape masking and mosaicing, and the Genesis has a built in window mode for drawing status bars to the screen more easily.

 Some games that pushed the limits of the SNES: